tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/times_and_dates.rst

 * Terrestrial Time TT, equivalent to TAI with an offset of 32.184 seconds
 * Barycentric Dynamical Time TDB, the time scale in which solar system ephemerides are often disseminated, related to TT through a four-dimensional relativistic conversion linear scaling
 * Geocentric coordinate time TCG, a coordinate time for 'geocentric' applications, related to TT by a linear scaling
-* Barycentric coordinate time TCB, a coordinate time for 'barycentric' applications, related to TBD by a linear scaling
+* Barycentric coordinate time TCB, a coordinate time for 'barycentric' applications, related to TDB by a linear scaling

 Conversion between each of these time scales can be done using the :class:`~tudatpy.astro.time_conversion.TimeScaleConverter`, which can convert an epoch from and to any one of the above time scales.
 Below is an example of how to convert an epoch from one time scale to another: